 You’re far better off starting a side business or simply enjoying time with your friends and family.

 Time Waster #3: Some – But Not All – D.I.Y.
 Projects

-Here’s my rule of thumb: a task that must be done repeatedly is worth learning.
-A one-time task — like certain technical back-end things for a website — are not worth my time to learn, since I’ll never need to do it again.
+Here’s my rule of thumb: a task that is quick and must be done repeatedly is worth learning.
+A complex or one-time task — like hard-coding a website — are not worth my time to learn, since I’ll never need to do it again.

 To change your own oil, you must:

 - Wait for your car to cool once you return home.

 - Make sure it’s secure, so you don’t get crushed.

 - Remove the filter (which is slippery and hard-to-turn).